-- a) MCTOM below 5700 kgs for aeroplanes or 3175 kgs for helicopters:

-- 1) Less than 1 year skill test.

-- 2) Between 1 to 5 years.

-- i) Aircraft type tech for the class rating being sought.

-- ii) 1 training flight in an aircraft or CAAM approved FSTD for the class rating being sought that consist of 3 take-offs and landings; and

-- iii) a skill test for the issuance of the class rating being sought.

-- b) MCTOM above 5700 kgs for aeroplanes or 3175 kgs for helicopters:

-- 1) Less than a year skill test.

-- 2) Between 1 to 5 years.

-- i) Aircraft type tech for the type rating being sought;

-- ii) 2 training flights in an aircraft or CAAM approved FFS for the type rating being sought that consist of 3 take-offs and landings; and

-- iii) a skill test for the issuance of the type rating being sought.

-- 1.2.5.2.9.2 For rating and certificates that have expired for more than 5 years but less than 10 years, individual will be required to pass the following:

-- a) MCTOM below 5700 kgs:

-- 1) Theoretical knowledge examination as follows:

-- i) Air Law 1.

-- ii) Air Law 2.

-- iii) Operational Procedures.

-- iv) Human Performance and Limitations (if not sit and passed before); and

-- v) Aircraft type tech

-- 2) 1 training flight consist of 3 take-offs and landings; and

-- 3) a skill test.

-- b) MCTOM above 5700 kgs.

-- 1) Theoretical knowledge examination as follows:

-- i) Air Law 1.

-- ii) Air Law 2.
+- a) MCTOM below 5700 kgs for aeroplanes or 3175 kgs for helicopters: - 1) Less than 1 year a proficiency check. - 2) Between 1 to 5 years. - i) Aircraft type tech for the class rating being sought. - ii) 1 training flight in an aircraft or CAAM approved FSTD for the class rating being sought that consist of 3 take-offs and landings; and - iii) a proficiency check. - b) MCTOM above 5700 kgs for aeroplanes or 3175 kgs for helicopters: - 1) Less than a year a proficiency check. - 2) Between 1 to 5 years. - i) Aircraft type tech for the type rating being sought; - 2 training flights in an aircraft or CAAM approved FFS for the type rating being sought that consist of 3 take-offs and landings; and - iii) A proficiency check. - 1.2.5.2.9.2 For rating and certificates that have expired for more than 5 years but less than 10 years, individual will be required to pass the following: - a) MCTOM below 5700 kgs for aeroplanes or 3175 kgs for helicopters: - 1) Theoretical knowledge examination as follows: - i) Air Law 1. - ii) Air Law 2. - iii) Operational Procedures. - iv) Human Performance and Limitations (if not sat and passed before); and - v) Aircraft type tech - 2 training flights in an aircraft or CAAM approved FFS for the type rating being sought that consist of 3 take-offs and landings; and - 3) a skill test. - b) MCTOM above 5700 kgs for aeroplanes or 3175 kgs for helicopters: - 1) Theoretical knowledge examination as follows: - i) Air Law 1. - ii) Air Law 2.

-- iii) Operational Procedures.

-- iv) Human Performance and Limitations (if not sit and passed before, and - v) Aircraft type tech. - 2) Shortened type rating course approved by the CAAM. - 3) Type rating skill test. - 1.2.5.2.9.3 For rating and certificates that have expired for more than 10 years and above, individual will be required to pass the following: - a) All theoretical knowledge examinations for appropriate level. - b) Full type rating course approved by the CAAM; and - c) Type rating skill test. - 1.2.5.2.9.4 For rating and certificates that have expired for 5 years and below, but the licence holder is active flying and current by exercising the privileges of a foreign licence: - a) If the applicant is exercising his privileges on the same type rating being sought, he will be required to meet the requirements in paragraph (g) below, and complete: - 1) type rating skill test. - b) If the applicant is exercising his privileges on a different type rating that is being sought, he will be required to meet the requirements in paragraph (g) below, and complete: - 1) aircraft type tech for the type rating being sought; and - 2) type rating skill test.
+- iii) Operational Procedures. - iv) Human Performance and Limitations (if not sat and passed before, and - v) Aircraft type tech. - 2) shortened type rating course approved by the CAAM. - 3) a skill test. - 1.2.5.2.9.3 For rating and certificates that have expired for more than 10 years and above, individual will be required to pass the following: - a) All theoretical knowledge examinations for appropriate level. - b) Full type rating course approved by the CAAM; and - c) A skill test. - 1.2.5.2.9.4 For rating and certificates that have expired for 5 years and below, but the licence holder is active flying and current by exercising the privileges of a foreign licence: - a) If the applicant is exercising his privileges on the same type rating being sought, he will be required to meet the requirements in 1.2.5.2.9.5 (c), and complete: - 1) type rating proficiency check. - b) If the applicant is exercising his privileges on a different type rating that is being sought, he will be required to meet the requirements in 1.2.5.2.9.5 (c), and complete: - 1) aircraft type tech for the type rating being sought; and - 2) type rating proficiency check.